Abe no Seimei: Games

 The horror/survival PlayStation 2 video game Kuon featured Seimei as a female exorcist who becomes a playable character near the end of the game.

+In PlayStation 2 and Xbox video game Otogi 2: Immortal Warriors, Seimei, depicted as a female exorcist, appears as a playable character and boss.

 Abe no Seimei was made a playable character in the PlayStation 4, PlayStation Portable, Xbox One, and Wii U versions of Warriors Orochi 3.

 Seimei appears in the video game Toukiden: The Age of Demons as a mitama (a hero's soul from Japanese history).

 In Part 1.5 of the mobile game Fate/Grand Order, Seimei's name is claimed as an undercover pseudonym used by Ashiya Dōman in the Shimōsa story chapter.
 Later, Seimei indirectly appears briefly in Part 2's Heian-kyō story chapter as an ally to the protagonist.

 Onmyoji, a mobile game, featured Abe no Seimei as the protagonist who summons various Shikigami to ward off demons alongside his onmyoji comrades.

 In Dragalia Lost, Seimei plays a part as head of the Ox Clan, one of the twelve Hinomotoan clans serving Amaterasu, with his soul pact dragon Gozu Tennō and his kitsune disciple Kuzunoha.

 Seimei appears as an NPC in the video game Nioh 2.
 Despite being from the Heian period, he strangely appears during the Sengoku era to train the players in the art of Onmyō magic.
 It is later revealed in the DLC "Darkness in the Capital" that this individual was an avatar created by the real Seimei, who had sacrificed himself alongside Minamoto no Yorimitsu to seal away Shuten Dōji and Tamamo-no-Mae within Byōdō-in during the Heian period.

 Seimei appears in the PlayStation Vita game Oreshika: Tainted Bloodlines as the main villain of the game, a priest who places a curse on the main characters that shortens their lifespan to only two years.

+In the video game Octopath Traveler II, the Conjurer advanced job wears a typical onmyoji attire and seems to be heavily inspired by Seimei.

+Manhwa

+He is briefly mentioned as a constellation in the South Korean franchise Omniscient Reader's Viewpoint.